By Lee Binz

 1. Speaking: Learn how to speak the language.

-2. Listening: Learn how to hear the language with
+2. Listening: Learn how to listen with understanding.

 4. Writing: Grammar, writing and composition skills to communicate effectively.